Lessons from a Digital Marketing Virtual Assistant who actually does the work:

-Megan quickly went from a brand new wanna-be VA to a critical part of her client’s digital media team.
+Megan quickly went from a brand new wanna-be digital marketer to a critical part of her client’s digital media team.

 If you’ve followed my blog, you know I’ve talked about how you don’t have to have a degree or a lot of background experience to be successful in the online space.
 Like Megan, who had just started exploring the world of digital media marketing.
 But she was smart and took advantage of her broad background in teaching, and being a mom and volunteer.